Go Back

 • Have the app?
 Unlock AccuWeather Alerts™ with Premium+

-On the backside of the storm, it will be a race between the wind drying off roads and sidewalks versus leading to a quick freeze-up.
+On the back side of the storm, it will be a race between strong winds drying off roads and sidewalks versus leading to a quick freeze-up.

-In parts of the Appalachians, mainly from West Virginia to Pennsylvania and upstate New York and northwestern New England, rain will mix with or change to accumulating snow late Thursday night and Friday.
+From parts of Ohio and West Virginia to western Pennsylvania, upstate New York and northwestern New England, rain will mix with or change to accumulating snow Friday.
 A brief period of lake-effect snow will shift from Michigan to the shores of Lake Erie and Lake Ontario, as well as in the same Appalachian zones from West Virginia to upstate New York, from Friday to Friday night.
-It is in all these aforementioned areas where roads will become slippery.
+It is in these aforementioned areas where roads will become slippery as temperatures plunge.

 Looking ahead, a weak clipper storm will run along the northern tier of the Plains, Midwest and Northeast this weekend with a period of snow that may be locally enhanced by lake effect.